Getting dental implants is a big deal.

 Alternatively, you can go with a more economical option from SIC Invent (also from Switzerland) and PI Branemark from Sweden.
 There is also Osstem from South Korea and Astra Tech from the United States.

-If you are looking for Nobel Biocare, another popular dental implant system from the U.S., please note that as of January 2022 Nobel Biocare no longer has a distributor in Thailand.
+If you are looking for Nobel Biocare, another popular dental implant system from the U.S., you may need to look elsewhere, as Nobel Biocare no longer has a distributor in Thailand.

 Although you may choose an appropriate system for yourself, the dentist’s recommendation ultimately carries a lot of weight.
 Consult with them about which system is most suitable for you based on your jaw and bone conditions.